Blog Header Logo

 They used to say there was nothing you could do, but nowadays there are several ways to manage hard water levels in a spa, so it doesn't become a problem.
 The most important thing is a LOW pH and Alkalinity, which helps keep calcium in solution, so it won't come out to cloud the water or deposit as scale.
 For hard water hot tubs, keep your pH in the 7.2-7.3 range, and Alkalinity in the 80-90 ppm range.

-1. Filter the Calcium.
 Maybe you have an expensive home water softening system, and can fill the spa after it's been treated.
 Many outside hose spigots are not connected to home water treatment systems.
-Fear not, you can use the Pleatco Spa Water Pre-Filter, to take out minerals, metals, chloramines and other particulate contaminants in your fill water.
-Just screw it onto your hose and turn on the water, the Pre-filter traps sediment, metals, minerals, and removes foul odors!
-Good for 2-3 fills.
+Fear not, you can use the Natural Chemistry's Spa Purge to take out minerals, metals, chloramines and other particulate contaminants in your fill water.
+Just screw it onto your hose, turn on the water, and let the pre-filter trap sediment, metals, minerals, and remove foul odors.

-2. Combine the Calcium.
 There is a pool chemical called CalTreat, by United Chemical Co., which bonds to calcium carbonate, until a large enough particle is created to be removed by your filter cartridge.
 Follow the instructions carefully, and over a period of one to two weeks, you may reduce calcium hardness levels by up to 200 ppm (results and reviews are mixed for Cal Treat).
-Afterwards, soak your cartridge in a spa filter cleaner, or replace with a new spa filter.
+Afterwards, soak your cartridge in a spa filter cleaner, or replace with a new spa filter cartridge.

-3. Control the Calcium.
-Calcium and Scale control, like Spa Metal Out, are chemicals that keep calcium and other minerals (and also metals like iron and copper) tied-up in solution (sequestered), keeping them dissolved, so they don't precipitate out to make the spa cloudy or deposit as scale or crystals.
+Calcium and scale control, like Spa Stain And Scale Free, are chemicals that keep calcium and other minerals (and also metals like iron and copper) tied-up in solution (sequestered), keeping them dissolved, so they don't precipitate out to make the spa cloudy or deposit as scale or crystals.
 After the initial dose, just add a maintenance dosage weekly, to keep minerals in a "sequestered" state.
 It will also loosen and dissolve some scale deposits from heater elements and filter cartridges.

 Treatments for Soft Hot Tub Water

-Add Calcium Hardness Increaser when your spa or hot tub is less than 150 ppm.
-Try to maintain at least 180 ppm in your spa, for proper water balance, equipment and surface protection and preventing spa foam.
+Add Calcium Booster when your spa or hot tub is less than 150 ppm.
+Try to maintain at least 180 ppm in your spa, for proper water balance, equipment and surface protection, and preventing spa foam.
 Each time you drain and fill your tub, you'll need to add calcium again, but once you add it, calcium does not deplete, but stays in the water.

 Recommended Products